WeblateOrg/weblate/docs/admin/install/steps/install-configure.rst

       :wladmin:`migrate`

 #.
-Create an administrator user account, generate its password, and copy the password
+Create the main administrator account, "admin", and generate its password; copy the password
-   to the clipboard; remember to save it for later use:
+   to the clipboard and save it for later use:

    .. code-block:: sh